thenewdarling/Spellbook/Conditions/exhaustion.md

-Some Special Abilities and Environmental Hazards, such as starvation and the long-­term Effects of freezing or scorching temperatures, can lead to a Special condition called exhaustion.
+Some Special Abilities and Environmental Hazards, such as starvation and the long-term Effects of freezing or scorching temperatures, can lead to a Special condition called exhaustion.
 Exhaustion is measured in six levels.
 An Effect can give a creature one or more levels of exhaustion, as specified in the effect’s description.

 Exhaustion Effects
 Level	Effect